intel/pmem-csi/README.md

 In Direct mode, the two preparation stages used in LVM mode, are not needed.

-#### Namespace modes in DeviceMode:Direct
+#### Namespace modes in direct device mode

-The PMEM-CSI driver creates a Namespace directly in the mode which is asked by Volume creation request, thus bypassing the complexity of pre-allocated pools that are used in DeviceMode:LVM.
+The PMEM-CSI driver creates a Namespace directly in the mode which is asked by Volume creation request, thus bypassing the complexity of pre-allocated pools that are used in LVM device mode.

-#### Using limited amount of total space in DeviceMode:Direct
+#### Using limited amount of total space in direct device mode

-In DeviceMode:Direct, the driver does not attempt to limit space use.
+In direct device mode, the driver does not attempt to limit space use.
 It also does not mark "own" namespaces.
 The _Name_ field of a Namespace gets value of the VolumeID.